outsmartchad/solana-trading-cli/README.md

 - A Website for anyone to do these thing with their browser-based wallet
 - Function to **create a market for your token on raydium**
 - **More dexes support**, (Orca, Meteora, etc.)
+- **Profitable functions** for Memecoin dev and Trading strategies dev
 - **Phantom wallet integration**
 - more features to come...